 The peaceful nature of St. Stephen, truly exemplify the “best of both world’s”.
 Perhaps the biggest attraction for professional’s is the ability to leave their “husltle & bustle” jobs and enjoy an evening of rejuvination at home and away from life’s stressors.
 St. Stephen is an area ripe for development, offering small town charm where everyone knows one another by name coupled with plentiful land and affordable housing.

 Goose Creek was first colonized in 1670 by English settlers from the island of Barbados.
-The city of Goose Creek was incorporated in 1961, and is now the state’s 12th
+The city of Goose Creek was incorporated in 1961, and is now the state’s 12th largest municipality.

 The emerging city of Goose Creek has become a popular bedroom community to Charleston, offering easy access to I-26, close proximity to the areas largest employers, and splendid, spacious southern style homes at reasonable prices.
 Goose Creek’s most acclaimed housing community is Crowfield Plantation.
 Each neighborhood of this master-planned community conveys a name representative of the architecture of its homes.
 Crowfield Plantation features first class amenities including a golf and country club, lakes, hiker-biker trails, churches, schools and recreational areas.